-Sri Lanka’s reservoir building technology was at its peak during the mid Anuradhapura Kingdom era to Polonnaruwa Kingdom Era ( 1017-1236) and most of the largest reservoirs in the country was built during this period.
-The Parakrama Samudraya, is the the largest, constructed with a 14 kilometer dam encompassing 5 reservoirs within it was built by King Parakramabahu the Great during the 12th century.
-But some other gigantic tanks such as Minnerya Wewa and Kaudulla Wewa are some of the earlier work belong to early as 3rd Century.
-Though not as large as the giants, Kanthale Wewa lies on the way to Trincomalee and has been not short of attention from the colonial times.
+Sri Lanka’s reservoir-building technology was at its peak during the mid Anuradhapura Kingdom era to Polonnaruwa Kingdom Era ( 1017-1236) and most of the largest reservoirs in the country were built during this period.
+The Parakrama Samudraya is the largest, constructed with a 14 kilometer dam encompassing 5 reservoirs within it was built by King Parakramabahu the Great during the 12th century.
+But some other gigantic tanks such as Minneriya Wewa and Kaudulla Wewa are some of the earlier works that belong to the early 3rd Century.
+Though not as large as the giants, Kanthale Wewa lies on the way to Trincomalee and has been not short of attention from colonial times.

 Kantale was known as Ganthalawa since the days of the kings.
-Tamils used to write and pronounce it as Kathalai due the lack of letters and sounds in the tamil language.
+Tamils used to write and pronounce it as Kathalai due to the lack of letters and sounds in the Tamil language.

-When the government was attempting to re colonize Gantalawa in the early 1950’s, a team of early settlers had build a campsite inside the jungles had only a small path from the main road to reach their camp.
+When the government was attempting to re-colonize Gantalawa in the early 1950s, a team of early settlers built a campsite inside the jungles that had only a small path from the main road to reach their camp.
 A team leader from that group had put up a small board at the top of this path with the name of “Ganthalawa Camp Road”.
-A tamil politician called Wanniyasingam who was a MP representing Vavuniya District has seen this piece of board and has insisted that this name board should be removed and the transliterated Tamil name Kantale should be used in the parliament in 1952.02.28 according the Hansard Records.
+A Tamil politician called Wanniyasingam who was an MP representing Vavuniya District saw this piece of board and insisted that this name board should be removed and the transliterated Tamil name Kantale should be used in the parliament in 1952.02.28 according to the Hansard Records.
 With no one standing against this, the name board was requested to be removed immediately by the government and acted as a prelude to Ganthalawa officially being called Kantale.

-The great chronicle of Sri Lanka, Mahawamsa records that Kantale Wewa which is referred to as ‘Ganthala Vapi’ was built by King Agbo the II (608-618) and was rehabilitated and further developed by King .
-It is believed that King Agbo II in fact built over a small reservoir which was already existing by that time.
-Many rich folklore’s are woven around this ancient reservoir situated in the Trincomalee district.
+The great chronicle of Sri Lanka, Mahawamsa records that Kantale Wewa which is referred to as ‘Ganthala Vapi‘ was built by King Agbo the II (608-618) and was rehabilitated and further developed by King.
+It is believed that King Agbo II built over a small reservoir which was already existing by that time.
+Many rich folklore are woven around this ancient reservoir situated in the Trincomalee district.
 Both the Dutch and English who governed the country before we gained independence are recorded to have carried out reconstruction and rehabilitation work on this reservoir.

-The Kantale Wewa covers area of 23 sq km and has a carrying capacity of 140.6 million cubic meters at full capacity.
+The Kantale Wewa covers an area of 23 sq km and has a carrying capacity of 115Mn million cubic meters at full capacity.
 The dam is 16.75 meters high and 2.5 km long.
-Next to Kantale Wewa is smaller reservoir which is now called Vendarasan Wewa which also has been subject to a name change in the recent past by the politicians who are feeding the tamil homeland concept.
+Next to Kantale Wewa is a smaller reservoir which is now called Vendarasan Wewa which also has been subject to a name change in the recent past by the politicians who are feeding the Tamil homeland concept.
 This reservoir has been known as Jayaraja wewa but its history is unknown.
-The general belief is that that the Jayaraja Reservoir was built by king Wasabha (65-109) and was donated to the Bramin who was meditating in a nearby rock cave for healing his eyes.
-Today this reservoir is fed by Kantale Wewa through 4 large tubes with a diameter of of 3 meters.
+The general belief is that the Jayaraja Reservoir was built by King Wasabha (65-109 AD) and was donated to the Brahmin who was meditating in a nearby rock cave to heal his eyes.
+Today this reservoir is fed by Kantale Wewa through 4 large tubes with a diameter of 3 meters.

-The Kanthale Wewa was built daming the Kantale Oya which begins from Hurulu Forest Reserve and falls on to the sea from Trincomalee.
-The reservoir is also fed by waters of Yodha Ela which brings water from the Elahera Amuna to Minneriya Wewa and Kaudulla Wewa .
+The Kanthale Wewa was built daming the Kantale Oya which begins from Hurulu Forest Reserve and falls onto the sea from Trincomalee.
+The reservoir is also fed by the waters of Yodha Ela which brings water from the Elahera Amuna to Minneriya Wewa and Kaudulla Wewa.

 - Ancient Heritage Sites of Sri Lanka